Ananya-1233/Sign-Language-Recognition/README.md

-## Sign language recognition using CNN
+# Sign language recognition using CNN

 # Dataset

 Word level American Sign Langauge dataset is a public dataset that contains 2000 glosses from the English language.
 The glosses are words such as how, where, which etc.

-The advantage of using words as glosses is that signs can directly be converted into words.
-It does not need the user to spell each word alphabetically.
+The advantage of using words as glosses is that signs can directly be converted into words, not needing the user to spell each word alphabetically.
+This saves time and improves the efficiency of the model.
+On the other hand, time and space requirements are increased, making the process of training tedious and heavy.

-Each gloss has nearly 7000 videos of about 2-3 seconds.
-The labels, i.e., glosses are marked using json file which maps the videos with the glosses.
-Additionally, the json file also contains frames to which the glosses belong and bounding boxes to represent the location of where the sign was generated in the video.
+For each word in the dataset, nearly 7 videos of about 2-3 seconds exist.
+The labels, i.e., glosses are marked using json file.
+Duration of the video, label, number of frames etc., are some of the features mentioned in the json file.
+It also contains frames to which the glosses belong and bounding boxes to represent the location of where the sign was generated in the video.

-The dataset is extracted from Kaggle and is of 5 GB.
+Source: Kaggle
+Size: 5 GB

 # Methodology